wpengine/wpe-search-DEPRECATED/README.md

 #### Dockunit

-WP Engine Searchcontains a valid [Dockunit](https://www.npmjs.com/package/dockunit) file for running unit tests across a variety of environments locally (PHP 5.2 and 5.5).
+WP Engine Search contains a valid [Dockunit](https://www.npmjs.com/package/dockunit) file for running unit tests across a variety of environments locally (PHP 5.2 and 5.5).
 It assumes the address of your Elasticsearch server is `http://192.168.50.4:9200`.
 You can use Dockunit by running:

 ```bash
 dockunit